Photo credits: Aburi Hana

 10. The Sushi Bar

-The tale of The Sushi Bar begins 30 years ago with Dr. Jimi’s journey as a sushi chef.
-Today, this spot in Toronto stands out for its serene ambiance and straightforward design, offering an array of delights, from sushi platters to bento boxes, noodles, and rice dishes.
+The Sushi Bar’s story began 30 years ago with Dr. Jimi’s passion for sushi.
+Nestled in Toronto, this restaurant is celebrated for its serene ambiance and simple design, offering an array of dishes from sushi platters to bento boxes, noodles, and rice meals.

 What to order: Sushi Pizza, Green Dragon Roll.